NorthboundTrain/jqg/docs/jqg.md

 ## SYNOPSIS

 `jqg [--flatten] [OPTIONS]...
-[REGEX [FILE]]`
+[CRITERIA [FILE]]`

 `jqg --unflatten [OPTIONS]...
 [FILE]`

 ## DESCRIPTION

-The primary purpose of JQG is to process JSON file using JQ, searching through the content looking to match the supplied `REGEX`, displaying filtered output as a flattened structure.
+The primary purpose of JQG is to flatten the supplied JSON structure using JQ and then filter the flattened structure using the supplied search `CRITERIA`.
 It can also be used without a filter to simply flatten the input.
 An alternate mode provides the ability to unflatten previously flattened JSON (or any JSON properly formatted).
 Either mode can be used with a file name or via `STDIN` (as part of a pipeline).

 ### Requirements